-Xenakis’ mathematical proficiency led him to develop computer programs, algorithms and synthesizers to create unique sounds.
+Xenakis’ mathematical proficiency led him to developing computer programs, algorithms, and synthesizers to create unique sounds.

 The polymath also created a computer program called UPIC that allowed users to draw musical waveforms with a tablet that would then be translated by the program into corresponding sounds.

 The Greek genius’ health severely diminished toward the end of the twentieth century.
-In 1999, just two years before his death, he was given the Polar Music Award.
+In 1999, just two years prior to his death, he was given the Polar Music Award.

 The distinction was bestowed on him, as the organizers stated, “for a long succession of forceful works, charged with sensitivity, commitment and passion, through which he has come to rank among the most central composers of our century in the realm of art music, exercising within its various fields an influence which cannot be readily overstated.”

 Xenakis passed away at the age of seventy-eight on February 4, 2001.